 After touring Nyamasheke, I returned to Kigali.
 On my way back to the capital, I spent a night in Karongi.
 It had been a while since I had sojourned in this resort town.
 Upon arrival, I checked in and ordered something to eat.
 Then I sat in a lakeside cabana and sipped some coffee.

 I wanted to read but I didn’t feel like staring at any screen.
 My electronic devices were far away from me.
 Opening emails whose content include words and acronyms like urgent and ASAP was the last thing I needed.
 I knew I was about to miss a deadline or two but I didn’t want to be reminded by those annoying notifications.
-All I needed was coffee and a good book.

-Titled Karongi: Adventure Diaries, this book rekindled memories I had created while touring the district extensively — participating in a wide range of thrilling activities.
+Titled Karongi: Adventure Diaries, this book rekindled memories I had created while touring the district extensively and participating in a wide range of thrilling activities.
 As I turned the pages, scenes of my documented excursions were replayed in my mind.
 It felt like watching a movie I had stared in.

 I am currently working on a project that will create similar books highlighting my experiences and observations in the rest of the districts.
 In partnership with different stakeholders, I intend to make these books available in community libraries and hospitality establishments across the country.